mfthomps/RESim/README.md

 zk -- utilities and services required by the monitor, including software that runs on emulated infrastructure game_notify -- interacts with CGC game infrastructure to obtain data to be vetted. scoreUtils -- utilities for analysis of CFE artifacts

+A demonstration of the Ida Client is at https://www.youtube.com/watch?v=jpH_PZhwAL0